The Regimen Help

 Q My skin is extremely oily.
 Do I need to moisturize?

 A Yes.
 Moisturize from day 1 of The Regimen since it can take a week or two for the dryness to set in.
 Even if your skin is oily, you should find that regular moisturizing, especially with a moisturizer that contains jojoba oil, should help control your oil production.
 If you find your oiliness unbearable, consider buying oil absorbing cloths from the drugstore.
 You can use them to very gently dab away excess oil.
-Some members have reported that the brown paper towels in many school bathrooms do a good job with this as well.return to top
+Some members have reported that the brown paper towels in many school bathrooms do a good job with this as well.Back to top

 Q I have oily skin that won’t absorb the full 4mL (2 pumps) of moisturizer.
 What do I do?